Authentication and DPoP

 🤔

-Try it yourself: getting an access token
+Try it yourself: getting a Solid token and DPoP proof

 The best way to learn new things is to try it yourself.